jeff-blaisdell/node-deploy/README.md

 * controllers

-	Each controller contains 1-to-many route mappings, and controller logic for those mappings.
+	Each controller contains 1-to-many route mappings and controller logic for those mappings.

 * models